 pelvic inflammatory disease (e.g chlamydial or gonococcal infection): a hydrosalpinx is most commonly a sequela of adhesions from pelvic inflammatory disease

 post-hysterectomy (without salpingo-oophorectomy)

-- unilateral or bilateral hydrosalpinx may also occur in women after hysterectomy when only the fallopian tubes are left to protect the blood supply to the ovary
+unilateral or bilateral hydrosalpinx may also occur in women after a hysterectomy when only the fallopian tubes are left to protect the blood supply to the ovary

-- this is from accumulation of tubal secretions caused by surgical blockage proximally and adhesion-related blockage distally
+this is from the accumulation of tubal secretions caused by surgical blockage proximally and adhesion-related blockage distally

 Sometimes the dilated fallopian tube may not show longitudinal folds.
 If the elongated nature of these folds is not noted, they may be mistaken for mural nodules of an ovarian cystic mass.
 A significantly scarred hydrosalpinx may present as a multilocular cystic mass with multiple septa (often incomplete) creating multiple compartments.
 These septa are generally incomplete, and the compartments can be connected.
 However, with more pronounced scarring, differentiation from an ovarian mass may not be possible.